yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 ## Validate the metrics flow
-1. Query cluster's workspace InsightsMetrics table to see metrics are flowing or not
+1. Query cluster's Log Analytics workspace InsightsMetrics table to see metrics are flowing or not
 ```
 InsightsMetrics
 | where Name contains "envoy"